-kill -l List all available signal names kill -l n Print the name of signal number n kill -9 1138 Send a signal 9 (SIGKILL) to process 1138, hence killing it kill -s SIGCHLD PPID Eliminate a zombie process by sending its parent (PPID) a SIGCHLD killall -9 sshd Kill processes whose name is "sshd" pkill -9 -u root sshd Kill processes whose name is "sshd" and are owned by root pkill -9 -u user Kill all processes owned by user , forcing the user to log out skill Send a signal to a process or show process status.
+kill -l List all available signal names kill -l n Print the name of signal number n kill -signumber PID kill -s SIGNAME PID Send a signal to process PID kill -9 1138 Send a signal 9 (SIGKILL) to process 1138, hence killing it kill -s SIGCHLD PPID Eliminate a zombie process by sending its parent (PPID) a SIGCHLD killall -9 sshd Kill processes whose name is "sshd" pkill -9 -u root sshd Kill processes whose name is "sshd" and are owned by root pkill -9 -u user Kill all processes owned by user , forcing the user to log out skill Send a signal to a process or show process status.
 Obsolete xkill Kill a process by its X GUI resource.
-Pops up a cursor to select a window nohup script.sh Prevent a process from terminating (receiving a SIGHUP) when its parent Bash dies.
-When a Bash shell is terminated cleanly via $\mathtt{exit}$ , its jobs become child of the Bash's parent and continue running.
-When a Bash shell is killed instead, it issues a SIGHUP to its children which terminate execution trap action condition Trap a signal strace command Trace the execution of command , intercepting and printing system calls called by a process and signals received by a process ipcs Show IPC facilities information (shared memory, message queues, and semaphores)
+Pops up a cursor to select a window trap action condition Trap a signal trap myfunc EXIT In a script, execute the function $myfunc$ whenever the script exits (whether because it reaches its end naturally, or it encounters an $exit$ command, or it receives a SIGINT termination signal, or a fatal error occurs, etc.) strace command Trace the execution of command , intercepting and printing system calls called by a process and signals received by a process ipcs top Monitor processes in real-time htop Monitor processes in real-time (ncurses UI) iotop Display I/O usage by processes in the system atop Advanced system monitor that displays the load on CPU, RAM, disk, and network powertop Power consumption and power management diagnosis tool uptime Show how long the system has been up, how many users are connected, and the system load averages for the past 1, 5, and 15 minutes

+Show IPC facilities information (shared memory, message queues, and semaphores)